 If you are experiencing hair loss, take hope.
 There are a number of FDA-approved medications that slow or halt hair loss in both men and women.
-Medications such as minoxidil (Rogaine®) and finasteride (Propecia®) are proven to slow the hair loss process, and have been prescribed for decades with very few side effects reported.
+Medications (both oral and topical) are proven to slow the hair loss process, and have been prescribed for decades with very few side effects reported.
 These types of medications should be taken if someone is experiencing male or female pattern baldness (androgenic alopecia).

 Hair loss treatments instead of hair transplant surgery